run-ai/docs/docs/admin/admin-ui-setup/dashboard-analysis.md

-The Run:AI Administration User Interface provides a set of dashboards that help you monitor Clusters, Cluster Nodes, Projects, and Jobs.
+The Run:ai Administration User Interface provides a set of dashboards that help you monitor Clusters, Cluster Nodes, Projects, and Jobs.
 This document provides the key metrics to monitor, how to assess them as well as suggested actions.

 There are 3 dashboards: